Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Conclusions and outlook

 A more general task concerns framing hadronic physics as high-energy nuclear physics.
 Extending the methods developed for the nucleon to nuclear systems offers a natural and promising direction, allowing the dynamics of QCD to be studied in increasingly complex environments.

-Looking ahead, the next generation of facilities, including the Jefferson Lab 22~GeV upgrade, COMPASS/AMBER, J-PARC, and particularly the EIC and EicC, will deliver data of unprecedented precision and coverage.
-This will be supplemented by data from the LHC, which provides unique access to the lowest region in Bjorken-$x$.
+{The developments summarized in this white paper should be viewed in the context of a field entering a new experimental era.
+The forthcoming and proposed measurements will require increasingly precise theoretical tools, flexible phenomenological frameworks, and closer integration with lattice-QCD results. } {Looking ahead, the ongoing CLAS12 program, the planned $\mu$CLAS12 upgrade and the next generation of facilities, including the Jefferson Lab 22~GeV upgrade, COMPASS/AMBER, J-PARC, and particularly the EIC and EicC, will deliver data of unprecedented precision and coverage.} This will be supplemented by data from the LHC, which provides unique access to the lowest region in Bjorken-$x$.
 The complementary strengths of the experiments, combined with progress in phenomenological methods, advanced analysis techniques, and machine learning, pave the way for quantitative three-dimensional imaging of hadrons.
 Meanwhile, theoretical advancements -- from higher-order corrections and dynamic models to lattice extractions of GPDs -- will ensure that the resulting data are analyzed in a controlled and reliable manner.
 Progress in detector capabilities will allow one to study lower--cross-section processes, such as DDVCS and TCS.
 The two workshops outlined the areas of major progress in developing the theory and the tools required for the study of those processes.

-The field is now ready to provide stronger constraints on gravitational form factors, the $D$-term, and the pressure distribution within the proton, to investigate gluon imaging in nucleons and nuclei, and to establish strong links between QCD dynamics and emergent hadron properties, such as mass and spin.
-The results of this work will not only enhance our understanding of nucleon structure but will also offer benchmarks for QCD as a fundamental theory.

-Finally, the Incheon and Trento workshops have highlighted the significance of ongoing international collaboration and the exchange of ideas among different communities.
+The field is now ready to provide stronger constraints on {GFFs}, the $D$-term, and the pressure distribution within the proton, to investigate gluon imaging in nucleons and nuclei, and to establish strong links between QCD dynamics and emergent hadron properties, such as mass and spin.
+The Incheon and Trento workshops have highlighted the significance of ongoing international collaboration and the exchange of ideas among different communities.
 Establishing these kinds of meetings as a regular biannual series dedicated to hadron structure studies through hard exclusive reactions would foster the exchange of insights and help align experimental and theoretical priorities.